vijayoct27/physics-churn/README.md

 In the world of physics, a major question is being able to anticipate whether or not a young researcher will leave the field and why.
 As I currently wrap up my PhD and look to transition into data science, this question is particularly close to my own experience as well as that of my peers currently on the academic job market.
 It is also crucial for senior faculty looking to hire postdocs or junior faculty.
-Academic hiring committees want to select candidates with a strong chance for success: given the sparcity of academic jobs, due diligence is exercised for every hire.
+Given the sparcity of academic jobs, academic hiring committees exercise due diligence in selecting candidates with a strong chance for success.
 However, while there are a plethora of metrics which distinguish researchers (e.g. citations, h-index, e-index, etc.) there is also a high degree of subjectivity in the selection process.

 I decided to tackle this problem in a data-driven way using the large database of high-energy physics publiations and metadata available on [INSPIRE](https://www.inspirehep.net).